 Regulatory articles: EU AI Act Art.
 15 (accuracy and robustness); ISO/IEC 42001 §6.1.2 (AI risk assessment)

 Regulatory articles: EU AI Act Art.
-13 (transparency and provision of information); DORA Art.
+13 (transparency); DORA Art.
 8 (ICT risk management framework)

-What the gate proves: The compliance observable meets the declared threshold.
-The IEED observable framework captures entropy (H), compliance (C), and energy (E) — three orthogonal measures of system governance posture.
+What the gate proves: The coherence observable meets the declared threshold.
+The IEED observable framework captures entropy (H), coherence (C), and energy (E) — three orthogonal measures of system governance posture.

 Regulatory articles: EU AI Act Art.
 14 (human oversight); DORA Art.
 11 (ICT business continuity)

-What the gate proves: No single validator can authorize a governance action.
-The quorum requires ≥3 of 4 validators to ACCEPT, with at least one regulator-role and one auditor-role validator.
+What this proves: No single validator can authorize a governance action.
 A single Byzantine node cannot forge a quorum certificate.

 Gate: G3 — E (energy) ≤ 0.60